-Trump Pledged To Take On The NRA, Now He's Speaking At Group's Annual Convention
+Trump Pledged To Take On The NRA; Now He's Speaking At Group's Annual Convention

 Vaughn said the result is that Trump ends up falling in line with his base, but he may get fewer policy "wins."

-The president was able to sign into law some measures that address deficiencies in the current national background check system, although those provisions fell short of calls for requiring background checks all gun purchases.
+The president was able to sign into law some measures that address deficiencies in the current national background check system, although those provisions fell short of calls for requiring background checks for all gun purchases.

 Trump had similar moments on immigration.
 In January, during a televised bipartisan meeting with lawmakers, he expressed openness to backing a bill that would protect young immigrants from deportation without including funding for a wall on the southern border.

-The White House wound up putting out a proposal that included a path to citizenship for those young immigrants in the Deferred Action for Childhood Arrivals (DACA) program and $25 billion for a border wall.
+The White House wound up putting out a proposal that included a path to citizenship for those young immigrants in the Deferred Action for Childhood Arrivals program and $25 billion for a border wall.

 Congress has yet to pass legislation addressing DACA.